 6. Federal Accessibility Requirements.
 Compliance with all applicable federal accessibility requirements under the Fair Housing Act and implementing regulations at 24 CFR Part 100, Section 504 of the Rehabilitation Act of 1973 and implementing regulations at 24 CFR Part 8, and Titles II and III of the Americans with Disabilities Act and implementing regulations at 28 CFR Parts 35 and 36, respectively, is required.

 7. Transfer of the Agreement.
 HUD has been granted and is possessed of an interest in the above described Project such that the Owner shall remain seized of the title to said Project and refrain from transferring, conveying, encumbering or permitting or suffering any transfer, conveyance, assignment, lease, mortgage, pledge or other encumbrance of said Project or any part thereof without the release of said covenants by HUD.
-The Owner has constituted HUD as its attorney-in-fact to transfer the assisted PBV or PBRA units to another entity in the event of default under the HAP Contract.
+The Owner has constituted HUD as its attorney-in-fact to transfer PBV or PBRA assistance to another entity in the event of default under the HAP Contract.
 With HUD approval, after 10 years from the effective date of the initial term of the HAP Contract, if the Project is economically non-viable or physically obsolete, assistance may be transferred subject to this Agreement.
 Any such new Owner shall assume the obligations under this Agreement as a condition of any transfer.
 This Agreement shall be binding upon the Owners and all future successors and assigns until released by HUD.

 8. Release.
 The endorsement by a duly authorized officer of HUD (1) upon any conveyance or transfer made by the Owner of any real or personal property which is determined to be excess to the needs of the Project, or (2) upon any instrument of conveyance or dedication of property, or any interest therein, for use as streets, alleys, or other public rights-of-way, or for the establishment, operation and maintenance of public utilities, or (3) upon any instrument transferring or conveying an interest therein, or (4) upon any instrument of release made by the Owner of the assisted PBV or PBRA units shall be effective to release such property from the restrictive covenants hereby created.